mozilla-l10n/documentation/misc/working_w_l10n_agency.md

 Now that you got a quote, you need to get it approved, send content to the vendor, and check permission.

-* Provide quote/estimate to the project requestor for approval.
+* Provide a quote/estimate to the project requestor for approval.
 * For all the target locales, make sure both agency and the community have the proper access to the l10n tool or platform where the localizable content is staged and roles properly assigned per agreement.
-[//]: <> (* Share the scope, the plan, and the expectations to both the agency and the community.)
+* Information to share with both the vendor and the community:
+  * Scope: volume, type of content being localized, list of locales and type of service.
+  * Plan: schedule with milestones.
+  * Expectations: how you want the translations to be delivered (as a single batch or as each locale is ready), the file format you want the translations to be delivered into, and any additional service you would need, like following a specific test plan.
-[//]: <> (* Communicate the plan and the finalized schedule with the project stakeholders.)
+* Communicate the plan and the finalized schedule with the project stakeholders.
 * File a bug to track project progress.
 It can be a good idea to remind project specifics (repositories, deadline(s), locales…).

 ### Executing the request